Wild Tales (film): Production

 In 2007, director Damián Szifron took a break from directing and producing television series and focused on writing.
 He worked on three major projects at the same time; a science-fiction film series, a western, and a love story; Szifron was writing short stories to "let off steam" and eventually realized they were related.
 There were initially twelve to fifteen tales, out of which he chose the "wilder" ones.
 In a 2015 interview, Szifron explained that all the stories are based on real-life situations of people he has known or that Szifron went through himself.
-From that platform, he gave imagination free reign.
+From that platform, he gave imagination free rein.
 In a more recent interview he tells of getting into an argument with another driver, and pulling over to write, immediately, the story that became "El más fuerte".

 At first, all of the stories were written to be independent and each of them could have been made into a film.
 Szifron thought the stories would have more impact when grouped so he decided to "reduce the conflicts to its minimum and find their climaxes".
-Often described as a black-humor film, Szifron stressed the stories were not planned as comedies but rather as a thriller or as a drama; according to Szifron, "they begin as dramas.
+Often described as a black-humour film, Szifron stressed the stories were not planned as comedies but rather as a thriller or as a drama; according to Szifron, "they begin as dramas.
 The humor is a consequence of what these characters feel in a very dramatic situation."
 Ultimately, he thought neither comedy nor drama were appropriate labels, and decided "catastrophe movie" was the best term for it.

 All of the stories are very different; production designer Clara Notari said; "They have their own visual identity, as if each were a different movie, with its own spatial dimensions, colors, style, textures and set decoration".
 Despite this, Szifron said they "are vital organs of the same body" that sustain the film and "together [they] are more robust and make a larger universe".
 Because of this desire, Szifron abandoned an early pre-production idea of having each episode done in different cinematographic styles—the fifth story would be in black-and-white; the second would be filmed with anamorphic lenses and 35mm film, and the last would be made with video cameras.
 The director said the film's strength is not in the connection between the stories, and that "they are independent stories, with separate independent characters and conflicts".
 Szifron said this is because he was inspired by concept and jazz albums, and by the circus.
 For the albums, the tracks—although a unity—have their "own identity"; during a circus spectacle the different acts have value for different reasons but they are one whole.
 Szifron was also influenced by television anthology series Amazing Stories, Alfred Hitchcock Presents and The Twilight Zone; as well as the film New York Stories and the book Nine Stories.